sveinbjornt/Platypus/Documentation/Documentation.md

 <img src="images/special_options.png" style="float: right; margin-left: 20px; margin-bottom:20px;" width="260">

 **Run with root privileges:**  If selected, the application prompts for an Administrator password and executes the script with escalated (root) privileges using Apple's Security Framework.
 This is not strictly equivalent to running the script *as the root user*.
 For details, see the [documentation for the macOS Security Framework](http://developer.apple.com/mac/library/documentation/Security/Reference/authorization_ref/Reference/reference.html#//apple_ref/c/func/AuthorizationExecuteWithPrivileges).

+Please note that for some reason or other, the macOS bash shell at /bin/bash [cannot run with root privileges](https://github.com/sveinbjornt/Platypus/issues/97).

 *Platypus scripts must not use the 'sudo' command*.
 This causes the script to prompt for input via `stdin`, and since no input is forthcoming, the application will hang indefinitely.